9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 For example, steel or vinyl doors are more durable than older wooden doors.
 (If you love that luxurious, wooden look, you can easily order vinyl doors with wood grain imprinted on them.
 They look remarkably authentic!)

-A weather-tight fit seals out water and air leaks, reducing energy costs and keeps bugs and other pests out that harm your home.
+A weather-tight fit seals out water and air leaks, reducing energy costs and keeping bugs and other pests out that harm your home.

 And if you’re anything like us, maintenance is important to you.
 It’s incredibly frustrating to have a long to-do list that you can’t make progress on because of home maintenance issues.
 When you fix things, fix them the right way so you can put them out of your mind!